OvidijusParsiunas/speech-to-element/README.md

 #### Methods

-Methods that are used to control the Speech To Element transcription:
+Used to control Speech To Element transcription:

 | Name                                                                                   | Description                                                                                                           |
 | :------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------- |